AlexAltea/blog/posts/2017-07-19-googlectf-2017-moon/index.md

 }
 ```

 This buffer pointed by `v41` contains the raw bytes of the hash.
-This is hash is updated by the function `sub_401BF0(const char* password, char* hash)` every time the user-supplied password reaches 32 characters in length.
+This hash is updated by the function `sub_401BF0(const char* password, char* hash)` every time the user-supplied password reaches 32 characters in length.

 Brief pause:
 > As you see, instead of reverse engineering entire functions and then making sense of the code, our approach could be described as doing inverse data-taining manually and reverse engineering only the necessary bits along the way.